February Is the Shortest & the Hottest!

 The Oval House Shouting Match Spectacle!

-That wasn’t, per se, a bad dream, and February 28th, 2025, is definitely a day to remember!
-We’ll get to that Zelensky-Trump discussion later.
-Now, let’s find out today, 2/28/2025, why February has fewer days than other months.
+That wasn’t, per se, a bad dream — and February 28th, 2025, is definitely a day to remember.

 The Fashionista of the Calendar!

-With its sassy 28 days (plus an occasional leap year adding that extra je ne sais quoi), February is the fashionista of the calendar lineup.
-Short, sweet, and always surprising, this former final month of the Roman calendar laughs in the face of those long-winded months.
+With its sassy 28 days — plus the occasional leap year cameo for that extra je ne sais quoi — February is basically the fashionista of the calendar lineup.

 The Last Shall Be First?